MOTORCYCLING IN ICELAND HIGHLIGHTS

 07 Rainbows in the Westfjords

-The higgledy-piggledy finger-like land mass of Icelands northwest – the Westfjords – is simply stunning.
-Apparently, only about 10% of Iceland’s visitors ever see this area of the island, and they are really missing out.
-Although don’t all go, it’s charm in somewhat found in how empty it is!
+The higgledy-piggledy, finger-like landmass of Iceland’s northwest – the Westfjords – is simply stunning.
+Apparently, only about 10% of Iceland’s visitors ever make it out here, and they’re really missing out.
+(Although… maybe don’t all go.
+Its charm lies partly in how empty it is.)

-This whole area, which we spent two or three days exploring, with overnight stops in Heydalur (more on that in a minute) and Patreksfjörður, was a real highlight of the whole trip.
-This is what motorcycling in Iceland was all about for me.
+We spent two or three days exploring this region, with overnight stops in Heydalur (more on that in a minute) and Patreksfjörður.
+It was a true highlight of the trip; this is what motorcycling in Iceland was all about for me.

-The landscape is nothing short of incredible.
-Dramatic high cliffs, deep water, ALL the birds (complete with “low flying bird” signs) and plenty of other wildlife, tiny fishing villages with colourful houses, and hundreds and hundreds of miles to ride.
-Some of this area is only accessible in summer, and this is one reason we travelled to Iceland in August.
+The landscape?
+Nothing short of incredible.
+Towering cliffs, deep fjords, ALL the birds (complete with “low flying bird” signs), and plenty of other wildlife.
+Tiny fishing villages with colourful houses.
+Hundreds of miles of winding roads.
+Some of this area is only accessible in summer, which is one reason we chose August for our adventure.

-The winding mountain passes, predominantly still gravel here, were slippery and slimy in the wet (which is why the villages here have free jet washes on the outskirts!) – but the rain-soaked vista gave us “Iceland green” views all around, and rainbow after rainbow.
+The mountain passes – mostly gravel – were slippery and slimy in the wet (hence the free jet washes on the edge of every village!).
+But the rain-soaked vistas gave us that lush “Iceland green” everywhere we looked… and rainbow after rainbow.
+A magical reward for braving the drizzle.

 Splodz Blogz | Motorcycling in Iceland - Westfjords